Manipulating Non-Abelian Anyons in a Chiral Multichannel Kondo Model: Model and NRG Parameters

-The main numerical challenge we encounter when treating our effective model is exponential scaling of the size of the Hilbert space of the effective impurity, both with the number of channels $k$ and the the number of impurities $M$.
+The main numerical challenge we encounter is the exponential scaling of the size of the Hilbert space of the effective impurity, both with the number of channels $k$ and the number of impurities $M$.
 It contains $M$ impurity spins and $k\times M$ spinfull fermionic modes (of the dangling sites), so that even before coupling to the Wilson chain we start with a Hilbert space of dimension $2^{\left(2k+1\right)M}$.
 Introducing the first Wilson chain site multiplies the size of the Hilbert space by $2^{2k}$.
-For $k{=}2$ ($k{=}3$) channels and $M{=}3$ ($M{=}2$) impurities this leads to a $2^{19}\times2^{19}$ ($2^{20}\times2^{20}$) matrix which needs to be diagonalized.
-This is beyond what is tractable in the absence of symmetries.
-Even after exploiting all the symmetries of the model, as discussed in Sec.\,\ref{sec:NRG-Details}, we start with hundreds of states in the impurity, so that by the second chain site we surpass $N_{K}$ and are forced to start truncating to low-energy states.
+For $k{=}2$ ($k{=}3$) channels and $M{=}3$ ($M{=}2$) impurities this leads to a $2^{19}\times2^{19}$ ($2^{20}\times2^{20}$) matrix that needs to be diagonalized, which is beyond what is tractable in the absence of symmetries.
+Even after exploiting all the symmetries of the model, as discussed in Sec.\,\ref{sec:NRG-Details}, we start with hundreds of multiplets for the effective impurity, so that by the second NRG iteration we surpass $N_{K}$ and are forced to start truncating to low-energy states.

 We now turn to discuss the optimal range for the model parameters.
-First of all, we would ideally like to take the artificial cutoff $D$ to be larger than all other energy scales in order to mitigate its effect, i.e., the impairing of chirality which needs to be corrected by tuning the dangling-sites imaginary hopping amplitudes $t_{mm}^{\prime}$, as demonstrated in Fig.\,\ref{fig:chiral-hopping}.
+First of all, we would ideally like to take the artificial cutoff $D$ to be larger than all other energy scales in order to mitigate its effect, i.e., the impairing of chirality which needs to be corrected by tuning the dangling-site imaginary hopping amplitudes $t_{mm}^{\prime}$, as demonstrated in Fig.\,\ref{fig:chiral-hopping}.
 We would ideally also like to take $J<\Gamma$, in which case the Kondo temperature is given by $T_{K}=\Gamma e^{-\pi\Gamma/J}$ and is thus exponentially smaller than the bare energy scales, so that we have a nice separation between different physical regimes.
 However, although NRG is explicitly constructed to treat such energy-scale separation, some parameter regimes require more computational resources than others, making it desirable to steer away from the ideal limit.
-Let us examine how this turns out in practice, starting from the impurity entropy, which only depends on the gross features of the energy spectrum, going on to the F-matrices, which depend on the wavefunctions, and finally studying the full energy spectrum.
+Let us examine how this turns out in practice, starting from the impurity entropy, which only depends on the gross features of the energy spectrum, going on to the $F$ matrices, which depend on the wavefunctions, and finally studying the full energy spectrum.